CORPFIN 7049 - Real Estate Valuation and Investment (M)

 - Assessment must maintain academic standards.

 Assessment Detail1.
-One group assignment and presentation (worth 20% towards your final grade)
+One group assignment (worth 25% towards your final grade)

-3. One closed-book final exam (worth 60% to your final grade)
+4. One closed-book final exam worth 50% to your final grade

 There will be a three-hour examination covering all topics studied in the course.
 The examination will be closed book.
 Students are not permitted to take a dictionary (English or English-Foreign) into the examination.
 The use of a calculator that is incapable of storing text is permitted in the examination.
-Legible handwriting and the quality of English expression are considered to be integral parts of the assessment process.
-Marks may be deducted if markers are unable to read answers properly because of poor hand-writing.
+Legible hand-writing and the quality of English expression are considered to be integral parts of the assessment process.
+Marks may be deducted because of poor hand-writing.

 SubmissionStudents are expected to submit their work by the due date to maintain a fair and equitable system.
 Students must NOT submit work for an assignment that has previously been submitted for this course or any other course without prior approval from the lecturer-in-charge.
 Assignments, not complying with the University’s policy on plagiarism, will be forwarded to Academic Integrity for investigation.
 Please retain a copy of all assignments submitted.